 Davison is a MicroSociety School, where the students participate in student run and operated businesses and agencies.
 All students participate in MicroSociety which builds character and develops the students academically as they write business plans, apply for positions and manage employees.
 We are a very diverse school and we embrace our cultural diversity.
 Currently, we have a population that varies between 675- 700 of which reflects a student population of African American, Bangladeshi, Polish and Arabic students.

-We also support special education programs (Cognitively Impaired, Learning Disabled, Deaf and Hearing Impaired).
+We also support special education programs (Cognitively Impaired, Learning Disabled, Deaf – Hearing Impaired and Resource Room).

 School of the Week: Davison Elementary-Middle School!